When you think of Poland, it’s often for the big city names of Karkow or Warsaw.

 Panorama Ractawicka is a massive painting on the woven canvas of the 1794 Battle of Raclawice against invading Russians.

-The unique feature is the painting surrounds you, and you find yourself seeing a different aspect from different parts of the room.
+The unique feature is that the painting surrounds you, and you find yourself seeing a different aspect from different parts of the room.

 Wroclaw Weekend Break